cisagov/dotgov-home/pages/updates/2022-omnibus.md

 ### Making the invisible visible

 We think infrastructure like the .gov domain is worth making less invisible, so we'll continue to share updates about it online.
-We know that many government organizations simply need routine, boring operations so they can focus on their other goals.
+We know that many government organizations simply need routine, "boring" operations so they can focus on their other goals.
 We're excited to fulfill both needs for governments across the nation.

-If you're not a U.S.-based government organization but would like yours to use .gov, consider sharing this post and encouraging them to get in touch.